Brewster commits to Liverpool with long-term deal

 An ankle injury sustained in January checked his progress but Bundesliga duo RB Leipzig and Borussia Monchengladbach were rumoured to be interested in Brewster before he committed himself to Liverpool.

 "It feels great.
-I've wanted to do this for a very long time now and I think it's the right moment for me and my family," he said.
+I've wanted to do this for a very long time now and I think it's the right moment for me and my family," he told Liverpool's official website.

 "I'm looking forward to getting back fit and making some appearances.